 To Enroll in Peer Review

-A web-based system for administering and tracking peer review was implemented in May 2017 – Peer Review Integrated Management Application (PRIMA).
+PRIMA (Peer Review Integrated Management Application) is a web-based system for administering and tracking peer reviews.
 All peer review information and documents will be managed within PRIMA.

 An AICPA login is required.
 If you do not have an AICPA.org/CPA.com account, the Getting Started in PRIMA guide will walk you through the process.

-If you have a login, you may access PRIMA to enroll your firm.
+If you have an AICPA login, you may access PRIMA to enroll your firm.
 Click on “For Firms” located on the top-right of the screen and then the orange button “Enroll/Update PRI."

-The firm’s initial peer review due date is 18 months from the date the enrollment or from when the firm should have enrolled.
+The firm’s initial peer review due date is 18 months from the date of enrollment or from when the firm should have enrolled.

 For training and more information on PRIMA, click here.

 Peer Review Requirements